 Enjoy the good days and make the best of your times together.
 This can be a good time for you and your loved one to share special moments and remember the important things in your lives.
 It may help you both to adjust to what is happening.

 Reminisce about your life together, the good and the not so good.

 Include your loved one in family activities whenever possible.

 Spend time together talking, listening to music, watching television, playing cards or games.
 Share your thoughts and feelings, laughter and tears.

 Try to resolve any conflicts or unfinished business that you might have.
-If this difficult, perhaps a third person can help both of you come to an understanding.
+If this is difficult, perhaps a third person can help both of you come to an understanding.

 Share your plans for the future, even though it seems impossible to imagine.